American Heart Association Training Center

 6. Parents and Family Members: Anyone wanting to protect loved ones at home, school, or public spaces.

 Even if you don’t fall into these categories, CPR training equips you with life-saving skills that can be applied in any situation.
-It’s also important to understand which roles require CPR and First Aid certification.
-When choosing a CPR class in Newark, make sure it aligns with your professional, family, or community-focused certification needs.
+It’s also important to understand which roles require a CPR and First Aid AHA provider card.
+When choosing a CPR class in Newark, make sure it aligns with your professional, family, or community needs.

 Types of CPR Classes in Newark